dewhurstwill/create-typescript-express-api/README.md

 This will create a directory with the given name, clone the [Typescript Express API Starter](https://github.com/dewhurstwill/typescript-express-api-starter) repo into it, and install dependencies.

+> Note: You will need to use the clone repo method if you are using windows

 ## Credits

 Credit for the original javascript version of this go to: